 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

-Panna cotta is a really easy dessert to put together and the hallmark of a perfect panna cotta is that “jiggle”!
+Panna cotta is a type of set custard that is very easy to put together.
+I have a comprehensive post on types of custard if you’d like more information on all things custard!
+The hallmark of a perfect panna cotta is that “jiggle”!
 That jiggle to me is an ABSOLUTE MUST! 🙂 It’s a creamy dessert that is just set with the aid of a gelling agent (like gelatin, or agar-agar for vegetarian option).
 It can be unmolded for better presentation, or served in the same dish that it’s prepared in as well.

 This White Chocolate and Coconut Panna Cotta is just insanely divine!
 It was delightfully creamy (it means cooked cream in Italian after all) and the white chocolate was the sweetener which also adds another creamy element in addition to the wonderful tropical flavour and creaminess you get from the coconut!